How Gorillas Sleep. Exploring the Sleeping Habits of Gorillas

 In the afternoon, before sundown, the dominant silverback of the gorilla family leads the rest of the group to a final eating location where the gorillas will also sleep for the night.
 Their sleeping nest are built early when they have monitored that there is no danger in the area.

-Mothers with infants will make a nest to fit them and their infants while every other gorilla will make their own sleeping nests out of leaves and shrubbery.
+Mothers with infants will make a nest to fit them and their infants while every other gorilla will make their sleeping nests out of leaves and shrubbery.

 During sleep, gorillas exhibit human-like behaviours, including snoring and shifting positions.
 These intricate rituals emphasize their intelligence and social nature.